Find Grad Schools

 Find Schools Near

-Nuclear Medicine Technologist Job Description Prepare, administer, and measure radioactive isotopes in therapeutic, diagnostic, and tracer studies using a variety of radioisotope equipment.
+Nuclear Medicine Technologist Definition Prepare, administer, and measure radioactive isotopes in therapeutic, diagnostic, and tracer studies using a variety of radioisotope equipment.
 Prepare stock solutions of radioactive materials and calculate doses to be administered by radiologists.
 Subject patients to radiation.
 Execute blood volume, red cell survival, and fat absorption studies following standard laboratory techniques.

 • Gather information on patients’ illnesses and medical history to guide the choice of diagnostic procedures for therapy.

-Things a Nuclear Medicine Technologist Should Know How to Do
+What a Nuclear Medicine Technologist Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.